Model description

 Go to the Variable specification.
 If you saved the simulation after you saved the variable specification, the variable specification from the simulation should be loaded in the optimization as well.

-2. Then assign T^\mathrm{in} and T_\mathrm{jacket} as optimization values and set their lower and upper bounds to 273 and 373, respectively
+- Then assign and as optimization values and set their lower and upper bounds to 273 and 373, respectively

-3. Set an upper bound of 0 for ineq
+- Set an upper bound of 0 for

 The resulting variable specification with the updated type classifications and variable bounds has ID 185817.
 The optimization has ID 186816.